 Maybe this is why you still run the 4k once a week even though you want to be able to run much longer, and you come up with many excuses for yourself to postpone your training runs.

 The pain of the fear of not succeeding has become greater than the pain of giving up and then you drop out of the project.
-What you can do here is being aware of connecting much greater pain to giving up than to keep going.
+What you can do here is be aware of connecting much greater pain to giving up than to keep going.

 Or to connect such a great joy of continuing to run and overcome all the obstacles you encounter along the way, that it outperforms the pain of having to risk a defeat.

 You can create a lot of great reasons to prepare and start a marathon training project.
 It’s a matter of how you control the mind to match your motivation direction.
 What determines how to control your mind is your focus.